- Last gandolfini movie. :( (@ Regal Edgmont Square 10 - @regalmovies for The Drop in Edgmont, PA) swarmapp.com/romancolombo/c… 6 days ago

-- The Alec Guinness original (@ Bryn Mawr Film Institute - @bmfi in Bryn Mawr, PA) swarmapp.com/romancolombo/c… 13 hours ago
+- I'm at Bryn Mawr Film Institute - @bmfi for The Elephant Man in Bryn Mawr, PA swarmapp.com/romancolombo/c… 1 week ago

 I love steak.
 I mean, it’s one of the best things created by any deity real or fabricated or both (yeah, figure that one out!).
 The taste, the texture…this is why man invented fire.
 Not to keep warm, but to open up a Longhorn (look at cave paintings—they were totally drawing Longhorn Steakhouses).
 You know what else is awesome?
 Meatballs.
 It is a fact that I make the greatest meatballs on planet Earth.
 Grown men have wept to have my balls in their mouths…yeah, I know what that sounds like, and I’m sticking to it!
 Also awesome: sausage, bacon, Canadian bacon, chicken, turkey, halibut, prosciutto, salami, pepperoni, ground beef, duck, pulled pork, brisket, hamburgers.
 You know what goes great with anything listed above?
 Cheese.
 By the brick.